Automated conjecturing with \emph{TxGraffiti}: Introduction

 \section{Introduction}

-In 1948, Turing proposed that intelligent machines could play a significant role in mathematical research, particularly in tasks that require substantial intelligence but involve \emph{minimal interaction with the external world}~\cite{Turing}.
-This vision laid the foundation for early developments in computer-assisted mathematics.
-One of the first notable efforts in this area was Newell and Simon's \emph{Logic Theorist}, developed in the 1950s.
-Capable of proving theorems in first-order logic, \emph{Logic Theorist} laid the groundwork for future automated reasoning systems, even though its early achievements were modest.
-Newell and Simon boldly predicted that computers would eventually discover and prove crucial mathematical theorems~\cite{SimonNewell}.
-Along with others of its era, this program focused heavily on automated theorem proving—a domain that reached a significant milestone in 1996 with the computer-assisted proof of the Robbins Conjecture~\cite{Robbin}.
+In 1948, Turing suggested that digital computers could play a significant role in intellectual work—including parts of mathematical research—especially in settings requiring substantial reasoning but little interaction with the external world~\cite{Turing}.
+This vision helped motivate early work in computer-assisted mathematics.
+One of the first notable efforts was Newell and Simon’s \emph{Logic Theorist}, developed in the mid-1950s~\cite{SimonNewell}.
+By proving many theorems from \emph{Principia Mathematica}, \emph{Logic Theorist} helped establish a template for later automated reasoning systems, even if its early achievements were modest by modern standards.
+Newell and Simon also advanced an influential long-range prediction that computers would eventually discover and prove important mathematical theorems~\cite{SimonNewell}.
+Along with many programs of its era, \emph{Logic Theorist} focused primarily on automated theorem proving, a domain that reached a widely recognized milestone with McCune’s computer-assisted proof of the Robbins conjecture in the mid-1990s~\cite{Robbins}.

-While theorem proving became a well-established field, the complementary area of computer-assisted conjecturing (referred to as \emph{automated conjecturing}) emerged with Wang’s work in the late 1950s~\cite{Wang}.
-His \emph{Program II} generated numerous statements in propositional logic that could be interpreted as conjectures or potential theorems.
-However, one of the key challenges in early automated conjecture-making systems, such as Wang's, was filtering through vast numbers of generated statements to identify those of genuine mathematical interest.
+While automated theorem proving matured into a well-established area, the complementary problem of computer-assisted conjecture generation (\emph{automated conjecturing}) was already being explored, though it attracted far less sustained attention.
+In the late 1950s, Hao Wang’s \emph{Program II} generated a large number of formulas in propositional logic—outputs that can be viewed as conjectures or candidate theorems~\cite{WangProgramII}.
+A central challenge for early conjecture-making systems, including Wang’s, was sifting through the resulting flood of statements to identify those of genuine mathematical interest.